alataq/l16-24/.idx/airules.md

 - Explain the benefits of using `dev.nix` for reproducibility and dependency management.
 - If a request is ambiguous, ask for clarification on the desired tools, libraries, and versions to be included in the environment.
 - When suggesting changes to `dev.nix`, explain the impact of the changes on the development environment and remind the user to reload the environment.
+- Do not do anything unless you have the explicit instruction.